Fast generation of arbitrary optical focus array: Results and discussion

 To eliminate the zero-order diffraction and the lens-induced aberrations, we substitute the lens L2 by directly adding an equivalent quadratic phase on the SLM.
 Moreover, the iterative optimization process cooperates with a camera-in-the-loop strategy, i.e., when the intensity accuracy reaches a threshold (in our implementation, it is 0.95), the calculated OFA intensity is replaced by the captured one for the focused field update.
 This operation can significantly improve the quality of the OFA since the aberrations and beam profiles are not completely counted in the numerical optimization process.

-Firstly, we generated an OFA with uniform positions and intensities of each focal spot [Fig.~\ref{fig:experimental-results}(b)].
+Firstly, we generated an OFA with uniform positions and intensities of each focal spot [Figs.~\ref{fig:experimental-results}(b),(c)].
 The distance between two adjacent focal spots of the experimental OFA is the same as that of the simulated one.
-Moreover, the intensity accuracy reaches 99\% [Fig.~\ref{fig:experimental-results}(c)].
-Figures~\ref{fig:experimental-results}(d) and \ref{fig:experimental-results}(e) suggest that our method is also capable of achieving nonuniform OFA.
-As shown in Figs.~\ref{fig:experimental-results}(f) and \ref{fig:experimental-results}(g), for the OFA with random positions of each focal spot, in which two spots may be very close to each other, our method still can handle it well.
+Moreover, the intensity accuracy reaches 99\% [Fig.~\ref{fig:experimental-results}(d)].
+Figures~\ref{fig:experimental-results}(e)-(g) suggest that our method is also capable of achieving nonuniform OFA.
+As shown in Figs.~\ref{fig:experimental-results}(h)-(j), for the OFA with random positions of each focal spot, in which two spots may be very close to each other, our method still can handle it well.

 Generally speaking, the manipulation of the light at the sub-diffraction-limit scale is more challenging.
 However, our method is not only valid for OFA generation, which features highly discrete focal spots, but it can be also generalized to continuous pattern generation, i.e, the distance between any two pixels of the target can be within the diffraction limit.
-As shown in Fig.~\ref{fig:experimental-results}(h), a double-heart with continuous spatial distribution is generated using our method.
-Remarkably, the intensity accuracy still exceeds 95\% [Fig.~\ref{fig:experimental-results}(i)].
+As shown in Figs.~\ref{fig:experimental-results}(k),(l), a double-heart with continuous spatial distribution is generated using our method.
+Remarkably, the intensity accuracy still exceeds 95\% [Fig.~\ref{fig:experimental-results}(m)].
 The deviation between these experimental results and the simulated ones may come from many factors, such as the systematic aberrations, the beam profiles, and the modulation precision of the SLM.